-- STEP 1 From the Master device, delete any RAID arrays (see the "Deleting an Array" section on page 46) associated with the storage you want to unexport. - STEP 2 Display the Configuration Interface for the slave device that contains the storage you want to unexport. - STEP 3 From the Manager Menu, click Storage → Virtualization.
+- STEP 1 From the Master device, delete any RAID arrays associated with the storage you want to unexport.
+See "Deleting an Array" on page 11. - STEP 2 Display the Configuration Interface for the slave device that contains the storage you want to unexport. - STEP 3 From the Manager Menu, click Storage → Virtualization.